isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-“Scoring goals” to advance research that treat childhood blood cancers.md

 <p><em>Germaine (first row, second from right) with her futsal team</em>
 </p>
 <p>Much like in futsal, she encourages her mentees to stay agile, anticipate
-unforeseen developments and be reliable team players on whom clinicians and nurses can depend.
+unforeseen developments and be reliable team players that clinicians and nurses can depend on.
 This approach helps ensure that they effectively protect the team's objectives and achieve the best outcomes for their patients.</p>
 <h4>Keen to learn about the stories of other CRCs?
 Read more below.</h4>
 <ul data-tight="true" class="tight">